DJ1070/Hotel_Bookings/README.md

 <h2>The Dataset</h2>
-<p>The dataset stems from 2 Portugese hotels, a city and a resort hotel.
+<p>The dataset comes from 2 Portugese hotels, a city and a resort hotel.
 It contains overnighters from the years 2015, 2016, and 2017 as well as cancelled bookings.</p>
+<p>The data is imbalanced in many ways, starting with twice as much data for the city hotel compared to the resort hotel.
+The hotels are more popular among adults traveling without kids.
+The vast majority of the guests stems from Portugal even though the total guest variety is high: People from as much as 178 different countries booked their stays in just these two hotels!
+And of course there's some data that doesn't make any sense, e. g. bookings for 0 adults and some children (including babies) or even 0 kids.</p>

 <h2>My Approach</h2>